-Moving inland, Tropical Storm Henri drenches Northeast
+Moving Inland, Tropical Storm Henri Drenches Northeast

 In a region where the ground in many areas is saturated from recent rains, the forecast had some fearing the worst effects of the rainfall were still to come.

-Marshall Shepherd, director of the atmospheric sciences program at the University of Georgia and former president of the American Meteorological Society, said Henri was reminiscent in some ways of Hurricane Harvey, a slow-moving storm that decimated the Houston area in 2017, exacerbated when bands of rain set up east of the city, a phenomenon meteorologists call "training."
+Marshall Shepherd, director of the atmospheric sciences program at the University of Georgia and former president of the American Meteorological Society, said Henri was reminiscent in some ways of Hurricane Harvey, a slow-moving storm that decimated the Houston area in 2017.

-"You're seeing a little bit of that training in the New Jersey/New York area, even as the storm itself is a little to the east and the northeast," Shepherd said.
 "To the west side of the storm, you have a banding feature that has literally been stationary — sitting there and dumping rain.
-That will be a significant hazard for the New York and New Jersey area."
+That will be a significant hazard for the New York and New Jersey area," Shepherd said.

 Some in New England cautioned against complacency, warning that Henri – if it does stall and dump multiple inches of rainfall – had the potential to inflict damage similar to Tropical Storm Irene in August 2011.